donate goods

 • Walk Through/Drive Through Gates (for different areas to efficiently separate areas)

-• Corral Panels for additional round pens
+• Corral Panels for additional working areas

 • Lean To/Run-in Shed for an add-on pasture

-hands on/physical labor volunteering:
+Hands on/physical labor volunteering:

 • Building corrals